 We also note that the number of iterations for optimization convergence varied for each algorithm.
 In particular, we found that the GP-Traj-Sparse implementation converged in fewer iterations than the other implementations due to the fact that we constructed the inverse kernel matrix directly, which resulted in greater numerical stability.
-The GP-Traj-Sparse approach clearly outperforms the other algorithms in terms of computational cost.
+The GP-Traj-Sparse states.
+This can be attributed to the fact that we constructed the approach clearly outperforms the other algorithms in terms